decabyte/arff_matlab/examples/README.md

 _real_, _integer_, _string_, _date_ and last but not least
 _nominal specification_ datatypes) and not-mission-critical use the whole lib is fine.

-Feel free of extending the support or adding the missing features by cloning the git repository and sending a _pull request_.
+Feel free to extend the support or add the missing features by cloning the git repository and sending a _pull request_.

 ## Writing